RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/internationalization.md

 ## More informations

-As the REGARDS I18nProvider is used only to provide messages to the [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} library all components surrounded by `I18nProvider` can use all [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} functionalities.
-So, you can refer to the official documentation to see more functionalities like `Date internationalization` or `HTML display`.
+As the REGARDS I18nProvider is used only to provide messages to the [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} library all components that have the message context can use any [react-intl](https://github.com/yahoo/react-intl){:target="_blank"} functionality.
+You can refer to the official documentation to see more functionalities like `Date internationalization` or `HTML display`.